MoscaDotTo/Winapp2/winapp2ool/modules/trim/README.md

 - The input file is `winapp2.ini` in the current directory (default)
 - The output file is `winapp2-trimmed.ini`; the input file is left untouched
-- 91% of the database was removed, only the 349 entries whose software was detected on this machine remain
+- 91% of the database was removed; the 349 survivors are the entries whose software was actually detected on this machine
 - The `; Version: 251109` line was carried over from the input file, and the entry count comment was updated to the post-trim count

 ---